How to Heal a Traumatic Experience

 Therefore, we cannot leave the resolution in the hands of the brain.
 Our brain is not designed to facilitate a prosperous, happy and successful life.
 Our brain is guided by a survival instinct that seeks protection and security.
 And it is not easy to stop its hyper-reactivity, because it works very fast.
 It will automatically connect with reference traumatic events in your life, all in nanoseconds.

-But then, how can we harness our power of free choice to change those automatic reactions?
+But how can we break free?
+How can we harness our power of choice to change automatic reactions and heal from these experiences?

 First of all, you have to understand that, although thoughts are the language of the brain, the language of the body are the emotions.

-Both need to be addressed if we are to start a process that will enable us to thrive in life with a reasonable vital balance.
+Both need to be addressed if we are to start a process that will enable us to to embark on the healing process and thrive in life with a reasonable vital balance.

 Unfortunately or fortunately, belief systems are the drivers of all our thoughts and behaviors.